Cultural and Historical Importance

 Stylistic Notes

 The recipes in this database were entered exactly as printed in the original book, including any typographical errors, British spellings (e.g., “flavouring”), capitalizations that look Odd to the Modern Eye, and so on.
+Indeed, there are even a few entries whose names and descriptions might be frowned upon in a modern context.
+Nothing is omitted from the original.

 Additionally, it is important to note that cocktails in that era were smaller, and ingredients were sometimes difficult to come by.
 Using the Measurements notes can assist you in coming up with something closer to modern servings.